ecbypi/besko/README.md

 # Besko Package Mailer

-This application was a hobby project I worked on while at MIT for my dorm to replace a terrible paradigm of doing things for one that's easier and better.

-The old way of doing things:
+A hobby project to improve on many old processes at my old dormitory.

+## The Problem

+Prior to this application, the steps for notifying a resident they received a package was:

-* Look up recipients one at a time on the horrible directory search on `web.mit.edu`
+* Look up recipients one at a time via the horrible directory search on `web.mit.edu` and add their email addresses one by one.
-* Add emails one by one
 * Check for duplicate emails and update the body of the email to indicate that person got more than one package
-* Send your email, leaving your sent message as a log that the package was received
+* Send your email, leaving your sent message as a the only log that the package was received

-The new way of doing things:
+The biggest problem this caused was that there would be no record to check if a resident could not find thier package and a different worker than the one who received it was working the front desk.
+The resident would have to dig through emails to find out who sent the email and track them down in the building.

+## The Solution

+This site provides a way for desk workers to log packages effortlessly by using the MIT LDAP directory to lookup users.
+Workers type in a name and select the match from the autocompleted list of results.
+Each recipient has an account created for them as their receive their first package, allowing them to review relevant information about the delivery including:

+* Who received it and their email address
+* Number of packages in the delivery
+* What delivery company or group delivered the package
+* Time of receipt

+In some cases, packages are not put away after being logged.
+Desk workers have a special view to look at delivery history to check if packages have already been logged and to assist residents who may have questions about their package.

 * Type in the name on the package
 * Click on you typed in when it appears